ryanoasis/nerd-fonts/readme_es.md

   --glyphdir [GLYPHDIR]
-                        Path to glyphs to be used for patching --makegroups          Use alternative method to name patched fonts (experimental) --progressbars        Muestra barras de progreso con porcentajes de completitud por cada Conjunto de Glifos --no-progressbars     No muestra barras de progreso con porcentajes de completitud por cada Conjunto de Glifos --also-windows        Create two fonts, the normal and the --windows version
+                        Path to glyphs to be used for patching --makegroups          Use alternative method to name patched fonts (experimental) --variable-width-glyphs
+                        Do not adjust advance width (no "overhang") --progressbars        Muestra barras de progreso con porcentajes de completitud por cada Conjunto de Glifos --no-progressbars     No muestra barras de progreso con porcentajes de completitud por cada Conjunto de Glifos --also-windows        Create two fonts, the normal and the --windows version